divanov11/dennisivy.com/src/pages/posts/startups-watchlist.md

 Since heroku announced they are discontinuing their free teir in novermber of 2022 everybodys been looking for alternitives.
 In my hunt for a new place to host my applications and database I found a venture backed startup that makes hosting easier than ever.

-I've already made a few videos using Railway to host my postgres database and some Djano applications and I gotta say I'm never going back.
+I've already made a few videos using Railway to host my postgres database and some Django applications and I gotta say I'm never going back.

 > <a href="https://youtu.be/HEV1PWycOuQ" target="_blank">"Easiest Way To Connect Django To A Postgres Database"</a>